Andromeda (mythology): In music and opera

 In popular music, the theme is employed in tracks on Weyes Blood's 2019 album Titanic Rising and on Ensiferum's 2020 album Thalassic.

 In film

 The 1981 film Clash of the Titans is loosely based on the story of Perseus, Andromeda, and Cassiopeia.
 In the film the monster is a kraken, a giant squid-like sea monster in Norse mythology, rather than the whale-like Cetos of Greek mythology.
-Perseus defeats the sea monster by showing it Medusa's face to turn it into stone, rather than using his magical sword, and rides Pegasus.
+Perseus defeats the sea monster by showing it Medusa's face to turn it into stone, rather than by using his magical sword, and rides Pegasus.
 The 2010 remake with the same title, adapts the original story.
 Andromeda is set to be sacrificed to the kraken but is saved by Perseus.

 The historian and filmmaker Henry Louis Gates Jr. criticizes both the original film and its remake for using white actresses to portray the Ethiopian princess Andromeda.
+The 1981 film uses the blonde Judi Bowker; the 2010 remake uses the brunette Alexa Davalos.
+Gates, noting that Andromeda was a black Aethiopian, writes that "their Andromedas appear to satisfy Hollywood's idea for a perfect match for Perseus".
+A third film, the 2012 Wrath of the Titans, repeated the white Andromeda trope by casting the English actress Rosamund Pike in the role.
+Kimathi Donkor comments that none of the three films provide any "hint of the disruptive racial dilemma posed by the classical setting of Ethiopia", preferring instead to continue the Western art tradition of "a hegemonic white visual space denying Ovid's mythography of black beauty."
+However, Pre-Herotodus, Aethiopia is described as a land of "high-souled" people east of the Nile and around the Arabian peninsula, and specifically distinguished from the "boundless Black-skins".
+The Greek root can mean (sun) burnt face as a noun or red-brown as an adjective., more in line with the Greek perception of the ethnic group inhabiting the Arab world in West Asia and North Africa.
+Even in the original Greek art from the 6th century BC Andromeda is portrayed as lighter skinned (see image above).

 In art

 Merged traditions

 The legend of Saint George and the Dragon, in which a courageous knight rescues a princess from a monster (with clear parallels to the Andromeda myth), became a popular subject for art in the Late Middle Ages, and artists drew from both traditions.
 One result is that Perseus is often shown with the flying horse Pegasus when fighting the sea monster, even though classical sources consistently state that he flew using winged sandals.